-The hotel design veteran speaks about creativity, culture, and a rapidly changing marketplace, where everyone seems to want to put iPads in guest rooms.
+The mavin of hotel design speaks about creativity, intuition, culture, and a rapidly changing marketplace

 In pulling together our round up of leading hoteliers and hospitality thought leaders, we knew that Ian Schrager would occupy a prominent, almost emeritus position.
 Except emeritus, in the strict textbook definition, doesn’t apply here, since Schrager is as busy as ever: collaborating with Marriot on a slew of properties; launching PUBLIC, his private label hospitality brand; and developing high end residential projects in New York and Miami.
 I’ve interviewed Schrager a few times; my recent talk with him was, as always, engaging and fun.
 Here’s an edited version of our conversation.

 Martin C. Pedersen: When you signed the deal with Marriot, the idea was for you to do a hundred hotels.
 Is that still the goal?

 Ian Schrager: Yes, it would be great.
 What was attractive about doing this was the scale of it.
 I can do 10 on my own.
 But the idea of doing a lot of them, and getting out there fast and pre-empting everybody from coming in and taking advantage of all the new ideas, that’s what was appealing about it.

 MCP: How does your collaboration work?
 Do you find the property?